Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 It offers a centralized tool for analyzing, observability, and governance of software quality.
 The service allows you to aggregate data from various sources, security, monitoring, and testing tools, integrating them into a user dashboard (portal) that clearly and graphically displays various interactive metrics and insights.

 The service is sized and offered per project unit.
-Each unit consists of 10 projects included.
+Each unit consists of 10 projects.

 #### Features and Advantages